myresearch-ai/CarND-Behavioral-Cloning-Project-4/README.md

 Overview
 ---
-This project is the fourth in the SDCND series - it builds upon computer vision fundamentals (image data manipulation & preprocessing) & **deep convolutional neural networks (D-CNN)** addressed in the previous project (project-3) where we predicted Germany traffic signs.
+This project is the fourth in the SDCND series - it builds upon computer vision fundamentals (image data manipulation & preprocessing) & **deep convolutional neural networks (CNNs)** addressed in the previous project (project-3) where we predicted Germany traffic signs.
 The scope of this project is to develop a CNN that allows the car to achieve **perception** of its environment in order to autonomously navigate its environment (tracks).

 This project repo contains the following required files:

 * model.py
-* drive.py (modified)
+* drive.py
 * model.h5 & model.json
 * video.mp4 (a video recording of the vehicle driving autonomously in its environment)
+* requirements.txt (An option to the [CarND-term-1 starter kit](https://github.com/udacity/CarND-Term1-Starter-Kit) to set up environment to re-implement or run the pretrained model)

 Goals
 ---